jeongsang-ryu/2026ifac-roboracer/en/rules.md

 4. The track will fit into the area of around the size of 25×10 m.
 5. The track can be mapped in either the training sessions on each day or in the qualification session of each team.
 We are not providing a dedicated time slot for teams to map the track.
 Since many teams using SLAM algorithm or vision-based localization techniques, a dedicated **Map Creation** or **Mapping** session is not provided for the teams. -->

 <!-- 1.
 The surface is flat and covered with rugs.
 2. The room is a segmented space that uses a gable wall for parts of the auditorium.
 Since there is no window on the wall, there is no external light coming in, and it is all composed of non-transparent materials.
 3. The track border is constructed from one air pipes of 50 cm diameters.
 They are made from polyester and metal, secured with cable tie and masking tape.
 Keep in mind that there can be a gap between the pipes through which the LiDAR beams can pass.
+4. The track will fit into the area of around the size of 20×10 m.
 5. We will allocate a **mapping** time slot for each team approximately for 5 minutes, depending on the scale of the competition. -->

+TBA

 ## 2.3 Inspection